cgomesu/website/_posts/2021-06-04-smarter-hass.md

 - [https://www.home-assistant.io/integrations/recorder/](https://www.home-assistant.io/integrations/recorder/)

 In brief, by default, the HASS DB **keeps historical data up to 10 days** (`purge_keep_days: 10`), running an automatic purge of the database every night to prevent the DB from increasing in size indefinitely (`auto_purge: true`).
 Therefore, *if you want to keep data from one or more entities for longer than 10 days*, then you must edit the DB default settings.
+The `include` and `exclude` filter parameters are particularly useful whenever working with non-default settings, as they help you specify which entities should be tracked.
+[Check the HASS wiki Configure Filter for examples](https://www.home-assistant.io/integrations/recorder/#common-filtering-examples).

 In addition, as mentioned before, the default DB is stored in your `config/` directory and also by default, **changes are committed to the DB every 1 sec** (`commit_interval: 1`).
 This matters because if you are collecting data over a time window lower than 1 sec, then you might want to change the commit interval to `0` (zero, or as soon as possible) instead.
 At this point, it is also important to consider where the DB is being physically stored (SD card, eMMC, HDD, or SSD), owing to **disk I/O** and **wear and tear** considerations.
 (More advanced aspects come into play if HASS is not the only application committing to the DB but I trust that if this is your case, then you probably know how to customize the HASS DB accordingly.)